apache/pinot/docs/expressions_udf.rst

 Requirements
 ~~~~~~~~~~~~
-The query language for Pinot (pql_) currently only supports *selection*, *aggregation* & *group by* operations on columns, and moreover, do not support nested operations.
+The query language for Pinot (:doc:`PQL <reference>`) currently only supports *selection*, *aggregation* & *group by* operations on columns, and moreover, do not support nested operations.
 There are a growing number of use-cases of Pinot that require some sort of transformation on the column values, before and/or after performing *selection*, *aggregation* & *group by*.
 One very common example is when we would want to aggregate *metrics* over different granularity of times, without needing to pre-aggregate records on the individual granularity outside of Pinot.
 Another example would be when we would want to aggregate on *function* (say difference) of multiple columns.

 The high level requirement here is to support *expressions* that represent a function on a set of columns in the queries, as opposed to just columns.